Samsat: Antiquity

 The city of Samosata was founded sometime before 245 BC on the previous Neo-Hittite site of Kummuh by the Orontid king of Sophene, Sames I. He may have founded the city in order to assert his claim over the area, a common practice amongst Iranian and Hellenistic dynasties, such as Cappadocia, Pontus, Parthia and Armenia.
 The city was built in a "sub-Achaemenid" Persian architectural form, similar to the rest of Orontid buildings in Greater Armenia.
 Naming cities such as Samosata (Middle Persian *Sāmašād; Old Persian *Sāmašiyāti-) the "joy of" or "happiness of" was an Orontid (and later Artaxiad) practice that recalled the Achaemenid royal discourse.
 Samosata served as one of the most important royal residences of the Orontid kings of Sophene.

 Like other early-Orontid royal residences, Samosata experienced a sudden shift in its architectural style under the Orontids of Commagene due to their close involvement in the Greco-Roman world.
-During this period, Samosata was most likely populated by a variety of peoples, descended from Syrians/Arameans/Assyrians, Neo-Hittites, Armenians, and Persians.
+During this period, Samosata was most likely populated by a variety of peoples, descended from Arameans, Assyrians, Neo-Hittites, Armenians, and Persians.
 Samosata was amongst the places where its ruler Antiochus I Theos (r.
 70–31 BC) founded sanctuaries that contained inscriptions about his cult as well as reliefs of his dexiosis with Apollo-Mithras.
 In 73 AD, Samosata as well as the rest of Commagene was incorporated into the Roman Empire.
 It may have been during this event that the Syriac letter of Mara bar Serapion was composed.
 The letter makes mention of an Aramaic-speaking elite in Samosata that studied Greek literature and Stoic philosophy.
 Under the Roman emperor Hadrian (r.
-117–138), Samosata given metropolis status along with Damascus and Tyre.
+117–138), Samosata was given metropolis status along with Damascus and Tyre.

 Roman legions were later placed in Samosata to discourage the Sasanian Empire (224–651) from attacking it.
 In 260, it was the first city that was sacked by the Sasanian emperor Shapur I (r.
 240–270) following his capture of the Roman emperor Valerian (r.
 253–260).
 Shapur I is known to have had coins minted in the same fashion as the Roman antoninianus, which he may have taken from the material used in the mint of Samosata.

 It was at Samosata that Julian II had ships made in his expedition against Shapur II, and it was a natural crossing-place in the struggle between Heraclius and Chosroes in the 7th century.

 Samosata was the birthplace of several renowned people from antiquity such as Lucian (c.
 120-192) and Paul of Samosata (fl.
 260).